noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				passive: bool,
 				mozSystemGroup: 'who the fuck codes for just one browser?'
 			},
-			// if true, (see capture above)
+			// see above desc
-			// also, events that are bubbling upward will not trigger this listener
+			// events that are bubbling upward will not trigger this listener
 			// defaults to false
 			useCaptureBoolean
 		)
+	// stop listening for events
+		eventTarget.removeEventListener(
+			'eventName',
+			listenerFunction,
+			useCaptureBoolean, // has to match value provided in addEventListener )

 	// create custom event (doesnt work in ie, fuck ie) const event = new Event(
 			'wtf',